 We provide support to governments and development partners on critical urban issues, particularly those of service delivery and urban infrastructure, urban climate resilience, governance and institutional support, and urban social protection.

-Rishika Das Roy is a consultant with experience in urban resilience, climate policy, urban sanitation, behavior change communication, disaster risk reduction and climate change adaptation.
+Rishika has experience in urban resilience, climate policy, urban sanitation, behavior change communication, disaster risk reduction and climate change adaptation.
 She has a MSc in Environment and International Development from the London School of Economics.